 - the seasonality of our supplies;

 - our ability to process produce during critical harvest periods;

 - the timing and effects of ripening;

 - the degree of perishability;

-- · the effectiveness of worldwide distribution systems;
+- the effectiveness of worldwide distribution systems;

 - total worldwide industry volumes;

 - the seasonality of consumer demand;

-- · foreign currency fluctuations; and - foreign importation restrictions and foreign political risks.
+- foreign currency fluctuations; and

+- foreign importation restrictions and foreign political risks.

-As a result of these and other factors, we expect to continue to experience fluctuations in quarterly operating results, and we may never reach or sustain profitability for an entire fiscal year.
+As a result of these and other factors, we expect to continue to experience fluctuations in quarterly operating results.